 Some type of question the employer are prohibited from asking are

 The status of finances is never related to the hiring decisions, and thus the employer must not ask anything about the family’s financial level.
-You can get information about credit, debt, previous salary information, and other banking histories by performing a background check, though it is not legal.
+You can get information about credit, debt, details of the previous salary and other banking histories by performing a background check, though it is not legal.

 The questions an employer must not ask can be :